What Are The Side Effects Of Plexaderm? | Truths Uncovered Fast

 Itching or irritation can happen in sensitive areas.

-Rare allergic reactions might cause swelling.
+Rare allergic reactions might cause swelling or rash.

 Avoid contact with eyes to prevent discomfort.